igr/exemplatory/toystory/README.md

 # ToyStory 🧸

 Your task is to calculate various statistics on the set of toys in one loop.
-We are assuming a lot of records (e.g. from database), so we don't want to loop over the data multiple times.
+We are assuming a lot of records (e.g. from database or files), so we don't want to loop over the data multiple times.
 For the simplicity, we are using a list of toys instead of a database.
 You can use data from the file `toys.csv` - but you don't have to load it in the application, you can just copy the data to the code.

 Statistics to calculate: